dxx/feignhttp/README.md

 `code-mcx`  will replace `{owner}` and `feignhttp` will replace `{repo}` , the url to be send will be `https://api.github.com/repos/code-mcx/feignhttp`.
 You can specify a path name like `#[path("owner")]`.

-> Note: A function parameter without `path` attribute will be query parameter by default.

 ### Query Parameter

 Using `param` to specify query parameter：